Role management in the Console

 Existing users via group

-To assign or edit roles for an existing user, go to User Management > Users and click Edit Details from the user's context menu.
+To assign a user to groups, go to User Management > Users and click Edit Details from the user's context menu.
 Select one or more groups.

 Assign content roles to users